txpipe/scrolls/README.md

 ## About CRDTs

-The persistence data model does heavy use of CRDTs (Conflict-free replicated data types) and idempotent calls, which provide benefits for write concurrency and rollback procedures.
+The persistence data model does heavy use of [CRDTs](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type) (Conflict-free replicated data types) and idempotent calls, which provide benefits for write concurrency and rollback procedures.

 For example, CRDTs allows us to re-build the indexes by spawning several history readers that crawl on-chain data concurrently from different start positions.
-This provides a sensible benefit on bootstrap procedures.
+This provides a sensible benefit on collection-building time.
+We call this approach "swarm mode".

 TODO: explain future plan to leverage CRDTs for rollback checkpoints.